brettwooldridge/HikariCP/README.md

 Like Statement caching, most major database vendors support statement logging through properties of their own driver.
 This includes Oracle, MySQL, Derby, MSSQL, and others.
 We consider this a "development-time" feature.
 For those few databases that do not support it, [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/) is a good option.
-It is easy to wrap HikariCP around *jdbcdslog*.
-It also provides some nice additional stuff like timing, logging slow queries only, and PreparedStatement bound parameter logging.
 Great stuff during development and pre-Production.

 ----------------------------------------------------